Banana-Jr/firewalls-dont-stop-dragons/errata.md

 The book is chock full of web links and web links will change all the time.
 I will try to keep an updated set of links in [this web page](https://firewallsdontstopdragons.com/book-links-v4/).
 If you find any links in the book or these documents that are wrong, please let me know!

+## Updated Information

+### Chapter 7, page 241: Panopticlick --> Cover Your Tracks

+EFF's wonderful Panopticlick tool has been upgraded and renamed: [Cover Your Tracks](https://coveryourtracks.eff.org/).
+The Panopticlick link should redirect you to the new tool.

 ## Errata

 ### Tip 4-12: Perform a Security Check in LastPass